lleewwiiss/Distributed-Tensorflow-Template/README.md

         estimator.export_savedmodel(save_location, export_input_fn)
 ```

-- In data loader update the data loader to correctly load your input data, add or remove augmentation as needed.
+- Update [data loader](data_loader/data_loader.py) to correctly load your input data, add or remove augmentation as needed.
+This example
+is for tfrecords, it is possible to use other input data types (https://www.tensorflow.org/guide/datasets).
+Doing data loading and
+pre-processing on CPU helps reduce GPU bottlenecks.
 ```python
 def _parse_example(
         self, example: tf.Tensor